Kenneth Gainwell Player Prop Bets for NFL Week 18 | Philadelphia vs. Dallas 1/8/2022

 Matchup vs. Dallas

-- In his lone career matchups, Gainwell had two rushing yards versus the Cowboys, 12.5 fewer than his over/under in Saturday's game.
+- In his only career matchups, Gainwell finished with two rushing yards versus the Cowboys, 17.5 fewer than his over/under in Saturday's game.

 - Gainwell did not have a touchdown run in that game against the Cowboys.

-- Conceding 110.6 rushing yards per game, the Cowboys have the 15th-ranked run defense in the league.
+- The Cowboys have the NFL's 15th-ranked defense against the run, giving up 110.6 yards per game.

-- The Cowboys have conceded 12 rushing touchdowns, seventh in the league.
+- This year the Cowboys have given up 12 rushing TDs.
+They are ranked seventh in the NFL in that category.

 Recent Performances

-- Against the Football Team last week, Gainwell rushed one time for four yards (four yards per carry).
+- In last week's matchup against the Football Team, Gainwell carried the ball one time for four yards (four yards per attempt).

-- In his last three games, Gainwell has racked up one carries for 4 yards (1.3 per game).
+- In his last three games, Gainwell has 4 yards on one carries (1.3 ypg), with zero touchdowns.

 Gainwell's Philadelphia Teammates